arnovb-github/PoshCommence/readme.md

 ```

 ### Get THIDs ###
 If you want THIDs, specify the `-UseThids` switch.
-You get an additional `CommenceField` object with fieldname 'THID' for every row.
+You get an additional column with the name 'THID' for every row.

 ### Related columns ###
 Providing related columns involves some more work.
-These are the columns you would set by the `cursor.SetRelatedColumn()` method in the Commence API.
+These are the columns you would set by the `<cursor>.SetRelatedColumn()` method in the Commence API.

 ### Example
 ```powershell